Saturday, August 13, 2011

 My SCA Family

-I’m grateful for everything SCA has given me... spiritual guidance, personal growth, and most importantly, a sense of belonging.
-The hardships of college life have been so much easier to bear because I’ve had my SCA family by my side.
-We share our burdens, lift each other up, and find strength in our faith and our love for one another.
+I’m incredibly grateful for what SCA has given me: spiritual guidance, personal growth, and most importantly, a sense of belonging.
+College has its ups and downs, but having my SCA family by my side made the whole ride so much easier.
+We share our burdens, lift each other up, and find strength in our faith and love for one another.

-Today, I miss them so bad, I could cry.
-I miss the meetings, the laughter, the late-night study, eating sessions, and the quiet moments of prayer.
-I miss the way we come together to serve God through Mass sponsorships and serve others through Works of Mercy.
-And most of all, I miss the feeling of being part of something so much bigger than myself.
-I feel whole because of them.
+Today, I miss them so much, I could cry.
+I miss the meetings, the late-night study sessions that somehow turned into eating sprees, the laughter, and the quiet moments of prayer.
+I miss the way we come together for Mass sponsorships and Works of Mercy, reminding me that we’re part of something much bigger than ourselves.
+They make me feel whole.

-To my SCA family especially, Manay, thank you.
-Thank you for being my support system, my source of joy, and my guiding light.
-See you.
+To my SCA fam, especially Manay, thank you.
+You’ve been my support system, my joy, and my light.
+Can’t wait to see you again soon!